 ex officio.
+In reference to holding a position due to one's status.
 Do not hyphenate or italicize.
-Use as an adjective or an adverb: He is an ex officio member of the committee.
+Use as an adjective or an adverb.

+Examples: He is an ex officio member of the committee.
+She was granted the position ex officio.